V0.4 Quick Play Guide

 - Colony Base - A colony ship that cannot move out of the system it was built in.
 Useful for colonizing other planets in the system.

-- Mark I through Mark IV - Attack ships.
-You can use these to capture enemy planets, fight enemy attack ships, or destroy (or force to retreat) enemy Scouts and Colony Ships.
+- Frigates, Cruisers and Corvettes - Attack ships.
+You can use these to fight enemy attack ships, or destroy (or force to retreat) enemy Scouts and Colony Ships.
+Plus they can be used to knock out the defences of enemy planets prior to invasion.

 At the start of the game, no buildings are available to be produced apart from the Basic Shipyard and the Imperial Palace.
 You must first unlock buildings by conducting research on the research screen.